• Skip to primary navigation

 This post may contain affiliate links.
 Please refer to the terms page for more information.

-These cookies are one of those classic cookies your gang will gobble up and you’ll want to make these time and time again.
-The base recipe is easily adaptable and you should feel free to be creative and add ingredients other than chocolate or dried apricots.
+These cookies are one of those classics your gang will gobble up and you’ll want to make these time and time again.
+The base recipe is easily adaptable so feel free to be creative and add ingredients other than chocolate or dried apricots.

 Jump to: